-Economic Factors and the FY 2021 Budget and Rates
+Economic Factors and the FY 2023 Budget and Rates

-• The Blue Ridge Resource Authority Board of Directors authorized an increase of \$5.00 to the base tipping fees for FYE 2021.
-This increased the municipal rate for Rockbridge County and the City of Lexington to \$59.50 per ton and the member jurisdiction commercial rate to \$61.50 per ton.
+The Blue Ridge Resource Authority Board of Directors did not increase fees for FYE 2022, and rates remain level.
+The municipal rate for Rockbridge County and the City of Lexington is \$59.50 per ton and the member jurisdiction commercial rate is \$61.50 per ton.
 Rates for non-member municipalities and commercial tonnage have an additional 25% surcharge added to the base fee.
-The FYE 2021 adopted tipping fees are higher to support an increased cost estimate for future closure/post-closure requirements.
-Cost estimates to close the 36.15 acre system are \$9,064,040, while post-closure costs are forecasted at \$5,356,000.
+These current adopted tipping fees are expected to support current cost estimates for future closure/post-closure requirements.
+Cost estimates to close the 36.15-acre system are \$6,246,485, and post-closure costs are forecasted at \$7,109,288.